 2. Eat Fermented Foods

-During this process, bacteria feed on the sugars and starches in the food, and in the process create lactic acid.
+During this process, bacteria feed on the sugars and starches in the food, creating a substance called lactic acid in the process.

 This helps preserve it, which is why sauerkraut lasts a whole lot longer than regular cabbage.